Medicare, Chronic Conditions Like Cancer or Diabetes, and You

 Chronic illness is more common than you might think.
-According to the National Council on Aging, 80% of adults ages 65+ have at least one chronic condition, and 68% have two or more.1
+According to the National Council on Aging, nearly 95% of older adults have at least one chronic condition and nearly 80% have two or more.

 While treatment for these conditions will vary, it can include a combination of doctor appointments, prescription medications, hospital visits when needed and anything else that helps you stay on top of the condition and its symptoms and complications.

 Ideally, your Original Medicare plan can help save you time and money while providing the care you need.
 However, individuals who live with chronic illness can have more health expenses than people who do not.

 This means original Medicare might not cover all of your health-based bills (especially if you would like to pursue alternative medical care).